Skip to content

 Therefore, it may be better to simply use hardy strains of bacteria that do not require other types of 'manufactured' protection to survive transit through the stomach.

-But ultimately, the most conclusive proof that any probiotic reaches the gut alive is how it makes people feel when they are taking it.
+Ultimately, the most conclusive proof that probiotic strains are reaching the gut alive is based on how it makes the person feel when they are taking it.

 If you find a probiotic product that constantly receives positive independent reviews and feedback, then this is another indication that the live cultures it contains are surviving their journey through the stomach and thriving as part of their host's resident microflora.